PYnative

 print("Random secure Hexadecimal token is ", secrets.token_hex(64))

-Exercise 9: Roll dice in such a way that every time you get the same number
+Write a code to roll dice in such a way that every time you get the same number.

 Dice has 6 numbers (from 1 to 6).
 Roll dice in such a way that every time you must get the same output number. do this 5 times.